to tourist attraction

 Paper Island is an example of how Copenhagen is transforming from an industrial city to a place for people.
 When Cobe helped re-program Paper Island from industry to food market, it soon became the fourth-most visited tourist attraction in Denmark.
-Learning from this success, Cobe chose the publicly accessible and robust architectural type of the industrial hall as a programmatic premise for the redevelopment of Paper Island into a sustainable setting for a vibrant culinary culture.
+Learning from this success, Cobe chose the publicly accessible and robust architectural type of the industrial hall as a programmatic premise for the redevelopment of Paper Island into a setting for a vibrant culinary culture.

 When the island has been redeveloped and rebuilt, cultural activities will occupy the new halls to create a diverse and multifaceted ground-floor level.

 The new development is historically inscribed in a very unique location on the border between the former navy island of Holmen and Christianshavn, Copenhagen's old industrial warehouse district.

 Our vision for the island’s future is to create a place that celebrates the city’s culture and the Copenhagen way of life.
 It was important for us that Paper Island also in future will be a first class example of Copenhagen’s generous urban living that can attract tourists and visitors at the same time has a strong local presence.Dan Stubbergaard, architect and founder, Cobe

 Small pocket spaces, lowered wooden platforms for boats, a wide harbour promenade and a public pool create a capacity for thousands of people to enjoy this blue urban living room.